Cubs vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Cubs have a record of 2-3.
+- In six games as the underdog over the last 10 matchups, the Cubs have posted a mark of 2-4.

-- When it comes to the over/under, the Cubs and their opponents are 6-4-0 in their previous 10 games.
+- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total seven times.

-- Bookmakers have yet to post a spread in any of the Cubs' past 10 games.
-Chicago and its opponent have gone above the over/under for five consecutive games, with the average total established by oddsmakers being 7.6.
+- The Cubs' previous 10 contests have not had a runline posted by sportsbooks.
+In six consecutive games, Chicago and its opponent have topped the over/under, with the average total established by bookmakers being 7.6 runs.

 Read More About This Game